 The statements of net position present the assets, liabilities, and net position of the Water Works, as of the end of the calendar year.
 The purpose of this statement is to present a summary of the Water Works to the readers of the financial statements.
 The statements of net position include year-end information concerning current assets and liabilities, and net position (assets less liabilities).
-Readers of the financial statement is a good source for readers to determine how much the Water Works owes to outside vendors and creditors.
+Readers of the financial statements are able to determine the Water Works financial position by analyzing the increases and decreases in fund equity.
+This statement is a good source for readers to determine how much the Water Works owes to outside vendors and creditors.
 The statement presents the available assets that can be used to satisfy those liabilities.